Flora-San/FullstackQAEngineer/amazonTest/README.md

 ### Solution Approach
-for this solution the stack used is **Python**, **Pytest** and **Selenium Web driver**.
+For this solution the stack used is **Python**, **Pytest** and **Selenium Web driver**.

-check in your local if you already have these configurations, otherwise you can install with the following configurations described below.
+Check in your local if you already have these configurations, otherwise you can install with the following configurations described below.

 **Check Python**

-first check if you already have Python installed in your system
+First check if you already have Python installed in your system
 ```
 # Check the Python 3 version
 $ python3 --version
 ```
-install python
+Install python

 ```
 $ sudo apt-get update